What is a hormonal assessment for women or men?

 • TSH (which stimulates the secretion of thyroid hormones);

-• AMH (hormone which reflects ovarian reserve);
+• AMH (hormone that reflects ovarian reserve);

 • estradiol;